-Earlier work [11] advocated the use of virtual machines (VMs) in grid computing for improved security and customization.
-Others since [29, 19, 4] have been established VMs as means for sandboxing, that is environments that allow untrusted users to use trusted resources in a limited fashion.
-VMs run as a process on a system, limiting processes running inside the VM from accessing the host operating system.
-Furthermore, a VM's network access may be limited by the host, effectively sealing them in a cage or sandbox protecting the hosts environment.
-VMs are also useful for customization and legacy applications, since a developer can configure the VM and then distribute it as an appliance, with the only requirement of the end user having VM manager software installed.
+Earlier work [16] advocated the use of virtual machines (VMs) in grid computing for improved security and customization.
+Others since [17, 18, 19] have been established VMs as means for sandboxing, that is environments that allow untrusted users to use trusted resources in a limited fashion.
+VMs run as a process on a system, where processes running inside the VM have no access to the host operating system.
+Furthermore, VMs can have limited or no networking access as controlled by the host, which effectively seals them in a cage or sandbox protecting the hosts environment.
+VMs are also useful for customization and legacy applications, since a developer can configure the VM and then distribute it as an appliance, with the only requirement on the end user being that they have a VM software or manager.
 Quantitatively, previous work has shown that CPU-bound tasks perform fairly well running with no more than 10% overhead and in some cases 0%, which is the case with VMs like Xen.

-While not a direct correlation to grid computing, clouds have benefited significantly from VMs, as they provide the magic behind cloud infrastructures that provide IaaS, such as EC2.
-In these environments, users are able to create customized instances, or packaged operating systems and applications, inside of cloud environments; share with each other; and dynamically create or shutdown them as necessary.
+While not a direct correlation to grid computing, clouds have benefited significantly from VMs.
+VMs are the magic behind cloud infrastructures that provide IaaS, such as EC2.
+In these environments, users are able to create customized instances, or packaged operating systems and applications, inside of cloud environments, share with each other, and dynamically create or shutdown them as necessary.
 While the application of clouds is generic, it can easily be applied towards grids.
-A user can create push excess jobs into the cloud, when there is overflow, high demand, or the user lacks their own hardware infrastructure.
+A user can create push excess jobs into the cloud, when there is overflow, high demands, or the user does not want to maintain their own hardware.
 One challenge, however, is the dynamic creation of a grid as well as extension of an existing grid using the cloud, challenges that are addressed in this paper.